Finding a Top Financial Advisor Firm in Tampa, Florida

 Jaffetilchin Investment Partners

-Our No. 1 advisor in Tampa, Florida is Jaffetilchin Investment Partners, a firm that has more than $548 million assets under management.
-The firm manages more than 600 accounts across 39 states and Canada.
-Jaffetilchin primarily works with clients with assets below the high-net-worth threshold ($1.5 million).
+Our No. 1 advisor in Tampa, Florida is Jaffetilchin Investment Partners, a firm that has more than $697 million assets under management.
+The firm manages roughly 675 accounts, and it primarily works with clients with assets below the high-net-worth threshold ($1 million in investable assets).
 You’ll need $25,000 to start a relationship with the company.

-Jaffetilchin employs 18 advisors and has a fee-based compensation structure.
-That means your advisor can earn money from selling you products such as insurance and mutual funds.
+Jaffetilchin employs 18 advisors and has a fee-based compensation structure, which is different from a fee-only advisor.
+It means your advisor can earn money from selling you products such as insurance and mutual funds, which presents a possible conflict of interest.
 However, the firm is still considered a fiduciary, which means your interests are required to come first.

 Jaffetilchin Investment Partners Background